-- (a) is employed as such while undertaking the diploma or degree of Ambulance Paramedic Studies however titled; - (b) is an employee who has completed a diploma or degree in Paramedic Studies and who is completing the operational clinical requirements of the course; - (c) is a graduate entry paramedic student who is undertaking a one year Graduate Diploma of Ambulance Paramedic Studies (however titled in each State or Territory) and also who has a degree qualification in a related health area recognised by the employer; and - (d) upon successful completion of the course a SAO will be appointed to the classification of Ambulance Officer/Ambulance Paramedic. - A.1.3 Intensive Care Paramedic is an Ambulance Officer/Ambulance Paramedic who has successfully completed a Graduate Diploma of Health Science or other equivalent accredited qualification and who is paid the paramedic skills allowance set out in clause 18.2(b). - A.1.4 Station Officer/Team Manager (SO/TM) is an Ambulance Officer, who, in addition to the duties specified for an Ambulance Officer, is appointed to be in charge and manage an ambulance station and/or ambulance team. - A.1.5 Assistant Station Officer (ASO) is an Ambulance Officer, who, in addition to the duties specified for an ambulance officer, is appointed to assist a Station Officer.
+- A.1.3 Intensive Care Paramedic is an Ambulance Officer/Ambulance Paramedic who has successfully completed a Graduate Diploma of Health Science or other equivalent accredited qualification and who is paid the paramedic skills allowance set out in clause 11.2(b) 11.2(a). - A.1.4 Station Officer/Team Manager (SO/TM) is an Ambulance Officer, who, in addition to the duties specified for an Ambulance Officer, is appointed to be in charge and manage an ambulance station and/or ambulance team. - A.1.5 Assistant Station Officer (ASO) is an Ambulance Officer, who, in addition to the duties specified for an ambulance officer, is appointed to assist a Station Officer.
 An ASO may also undertake clinical training duties. - A.1.6 Regional Relieving Officer (RRO) is an operational employee who is required to live away from home in order to perform routine relieving duties. - A.1.7 Ambulance Attendant (AA) is an employee who has completed the Diploma of Paramedical Science (Ambulance) or Diploma of Health Science (Emergency Care), however titled in each State or Territory and has completed all the required supervised clinical practice.
 An AA provides care and transport of non-emergency patients.
 An AA is qualified to provide a more advanced level of care and treatment to patients than a Patient Transport Officer.